LEADNorthLLC/fhir-uds-training/module-6/exercise-2/instruction.md

 **Summary:** We muscled in a change just to see it take effect and start the testing and validation cycle.
 There's work ahead to complete the full mapping and make sure it conforms, but hopefully this exercise has given you a good idea of how to accomplish this task using the tools available.

-> DO NOT do a ***COMPOSE RESTART*** on the container.
-This will rebuild the container and you will lose all changes unless you have saved them first.

 ## To Save the Production:

 You can copy the contents of the **HS.Local.FHIR.DTL.SDA3.vR4.Patient.Patient** and the **HS.Local.FHIR.DTL.SDA3.vR4.Patient.AgeExtension** class to the **FHIR-UDS-TRAINING/src/FHIRDEMO** folder via Cache Studio or Visual Studio Code.

 > Tip: You can keep the Docker service > running in the background while you work.
-If you want to shut it down, select **Compose - Down**.
-When you want to restart it, select **Compose - Up**.
-It will start up much faster than when you select **Compose - Restart** however all your coding and configuration changes will be reset.
+If you want to shut it down without losing your changes, you can stop and start the container via Docker desktop. > DO NOT do a ***COMPOSE RESTART*** on the container.
+This will rebuild the container and you will lose all changes unless you have saved them first.

 > Solution: There is a completed production class saved in the [Module 6 Solutions Folder](../solutions/exercise-2).
 This contains the production configuration, but does not contain the FHIR Server configuration.